Zirlo/carlosruiz/index.md

 #### Professional Intern @BANAMEX (January 2010 - December 2010)
-- Part of the team in the Corporate and Institutional Banking area.
-I managed and followed up on credits, contracts, and post-sale services for electronic banking products.
+- Completed my professional internship at Mexico's National Bank before it became part of Citi Group.
+I was part of the team in the Corporate and Institutional Banking area, where I managed and followed up on credits, contracts, and post-sale services for electronic banking products.

 ## CLIENTS & COLLABORATORS